 Data warehousing is a key component of a cloud-based, end-to-end big data solution.

 In a cloud data solution, data is ingested into big data stores from a variety of sources.
 Once in a big data store, Hadoop, Spark, and machine learning algorithms prepare and train the data.
-When the data is ready for complex analysis, SQL Analytics uses PolyBase to query the big data stores.
-PolyBase uses standard T-SQL queries to bring the data into SQL Analytics tables.
+When the data is ready for complex analysis, Synapse SQL pool uses PolyBase to query the big data stores.
+PolyBase uses standard T-SQL queries to bring the data into Synapse SQL pool tables.

 The analysis results can go to worldwide reporting databases or applications.
 Business analysts can then gain insights to make well-informed business decisions.